JThomas404/automated-billing-csv-to-aurora-serverless/README.md

 ## Design Decisions and Highlights

-- **RDS Data API**: Used to avoid persistent DB connections within Lambda.
+- **RDS Data API**: Enables serverless SQL execution without maintaining persistent DB connections.
-- **Currency Conversion Dictionary**: Maintained inside the Lambda for simplicity and transparency.
+- **Currency Dictionary**: Encapsulated inside the function for quick updates and clarity.
-- **Secrets Manager**: Ensures DB credentials are rotated and secured.
+- **Secrets Manager**: Securely manages DB credentials.
-- **Terraform Automation**: Simplifies repeatable infrastructure provisioning.
+- **Terraform Automation**: Ensures reproducible infrastructure.
-- **Zip Packaging**: Ensures external libraries (e.g., `PyMySQL`) are bundled properly for Lambda.
+- **Zip Packaging**: Guarantees that `pymysql` is included in the Lambda deployment.

 ---

 ## Errors Encountered

-### ❌ Code Not Updating in Lambda Console
+### ❌ Lambda Not Updating via Terraform

-- **Issue**: Terraform reported "No changes" despite code updates.
-- **Fix**: Ensured the `.zip` file path referenced in `filename` was updated (`terraform/lambda_function.zip`), and `source_code_hash` was used for versioning.
+- **Symptom**: Code changes not reflected in AWS Console.
+- **Fix**: Added `source_code_hash = filebase64sha256("lambda_function.zip")` in Terraform to force updates on code change.

-### ❌ Logging Error: `unexpected error: {e}`
+### ❌ Logging Error

-- **Cause**: Placeholder logging format string `{e}` was not interpolated.
+- **Issue**: Used `logger.error("ERROR: unexpected error: {e}")`, which printed the placeholder instead of the exception.
-- **Fix**: Changed to `logger.error(f"ERROR: Unexpected error: {e}")`.
+- **Fix**: Updated to `logger.error(f"ERROR: unexpected error: {e}")`.

-### ❌ Terraform Apply Not Triggering Redeploy
+### ❌ `No module named 'pymysql'`

-- **Solution**: Added `source_code_hash = filebase64sha256("lambda_function.zip")` to force update on content change.
+- **Cause**: `pymysql` was not included in the deployment package.
+- **Fix**: Installed it inside the `build/` directory and zipped the contents correctly with the Lambda function.

 ---

 ## Skills Demonstrated

-- Secure AWS Lambda-to-RDS integration using the RDS Data API
+- AWS Lambda integration with Aurora Serverless via RDS Data API
-- Currency-aware billing transformation and ingestion
-- Event-driven serverless architecture with S3 triggers
+- Python-based ETL pipeline with currency-aware logic
+- Secrets Manager integration for secure credential handling
-- Clean Terraform infrastructure-as-code with modular design
+- Infrastructure-as-Code with Terraform
-- Pythonic exception handling and structured logging
+- Cloud debugging and deployment troubleshooting

 ---

 ## Conclusion

-This project utilises an effective pattern for automated, secure, and scalable ingestion of financial billing data into Aurora Serverless using Lambda and event-driven S3 uploads.
-It highlighted cloud engineering (boto3, terraform, bash) best practices in infrastructure automation, secret handling, and real-time data processing.
+This project presents a secure and scalable solution for processing international billing data using a serverless architecture.
+It serves as a reusable and extensible framework for real-time financial data pipelines, highlighting best practices in cloud-native engineering, Python automation, and event-driven design.

 ---